rigetti/pyquil/docs/source/advanced_usage.rst

 auth-related HTTP requests.

 .. note::
-    QVMs process incoming requests in parallel, while QPUs process them sequentially.
-If you encounter timeouts while trying to run large numbers of programs against a QPU, try increasing the ``timeout`` parameter on calls to :py:func:`~pyquil.get_qc()` (specified in seconds).
+    The QVM processes incoming requests in parallel, while a QPU may process them sequentially or in parallel (depending on the qubits used).
+If you encounter timeouts while trying to run large numbers of programs against a QPU, try increasing the ``execution_timeout`` parameter on calls  to :py:func:`~pyquil.get_qc()` (specified in seconds).

 Using Multithreading
 --------------------